 The story of this temple connects it to the Sagar Manthan or the churning of the oceans.
 When the nectar was being distributed, an asura came and sat in the row of Devtas.
 As soon as Vishnu realized this, he used his discus to cut him into two pieces.
 However, having taken the nectar, he was already immortalized.
-The two parts of his body are what is now know as Rahu and Ketu.
-The former being the head without a body and the latter being a headless body.
+The two parts of his body are what is now known as Rahu and Ketu.
+The former is the head without a body and the latter is a headless body.

 It is believed that Ketu worshipped Shiva here and he was the first one to install the Shivalinga here.
 Hence the temple is named after him – Thiruketeeshwara.

-Mannar is also believed to be the land of Vishwakarma, the divine architects who along with his sons has built the best of places.
+Mannar is also believed to be the land of Vishwakarma, the divine architect who along with his sons has built the best of places.
 Traditional Sthapatis or architects trace their lineage to him.